A dynamic habitat

 Halley Bay in the Weddell Sea used to be the site of the second-largest emperor penguin colony in Antarctica.
 Between 2015 and 2018, almost no chicks survived the breeding season.

 Very high resolution satellite images showed that sea ice cover in Halley Bay reached record lows between 2015 and 2019.
 It formed later, covered less area and broke up earlier than in previous years.
-This appears to have been driven by warmer, windier weather in the area, which has been linked to changing global climate patterns.

 Penguins abandon colony